StevenWingett/Bioinformatics_Computer_Cluster_Course/1_Introduction_and_setup.md

 ![Putty X11 forwarding](assets/putty_2.png)

 ### Cluster access using a Mac
 Open the terminal window.
 Do this by double-clicking the terminal icon (a black square with the >_ symbol in the top left corner).
-Alternatively, press cmd + space simultaneously and then type terminal in the Spotlight Search bar.
+Alternatively, press <kbd>cmd</kbd> + <kbd>space</kbd> simultaneously and then type terminal in the Spotlight Search bar.

 ![mac_terminal_icon](assets/mac_terminal_icon.png)